Meteor-Community-Packages/meteor-autoform/README.md

 ### afFieldLabel

 Renders a label for the field.
-By default this is a `<label>` element with the `label` defined in the schema, or the humanized property name if no label is defined.
-You can specify a `template` attribute to generate something different.
+The exact output depends on which template you use, but generally it is a `<label>` element with the `label` defined in the schema, or the humanized property name if no label is defined.

 The following attributes are recognized: